 The Board of Directors and the Executive Board receive a monthly statement on the bank's liquidity situation from the Finance Department.
-The statement is prepared in accordance with section 152 of the Financial Business Act, which stipulates that the total liquidity must be at least 10% of the bank's debt and guarantee obligations and at least 15% of the bank's total debt, which has a term to maturity less than one month.
-The LCR is also included in the monthly statement on liquidity risk.
+The report also contains a statement on liquidity risk.
 This is determined by conducting a 12-month projection of the liquidity under normal market conditions and a 12-month projection of the liquidity under stressed conditions.

 Betri Markets has been given day-to-day responsibility for liquidity on behalf of the Executive Board.
 Betri Markets is also responsible for the daily monitoring of liquidity and liquidity projections.
-This is done on the basis of known future cash flows.
+This is done on the basis of known future cash flows